Skip to content

 NHS England describes Virtual Wards as

-Prior to this study, we did a systematic review of technology-enabled innovations of Virtual Wards and hospital at home.
+Prior to this study, ARC-GM researchers undertook a systematic review of technology-enabled innovations of Virtual Wards and hospital at home.
 The analyses, which included 69 studies (38 randomised and 31 non-randomised) and described 63 interventions, found that none of the technology-enabled care at home models explored put people at higher risk of readmission compared with hospital-based care.
 There also appeared to be no additional risk of mortality due to use of technology-enabled at home models.
 It was unclear whether inpatient-level care at home using higher levels of technology provided additional benefits.

-How are we doing it?
+How did we do it?

-• Implementation and delivery of the Virtual Wards service;
+• Implementation and delivery of the Virtual Wards service

-• Referral and admissions processes;
+• Referral and admissions processes

-• Organisation of care;
+• Organisation of care

-• Experiences of patients and carers in receipt of the service;
+• Experiences of patients and carers in receipt of the service

-• Experiences of staff providing the service.
+• Experiences of staff providing the service

 Work Package 1: Understanding how Virtual Wards are being implemented and delivered in GM

-This package involves:
+This package involved:

-• Qualitative interviews with Virtual Ward service and implementation leads to explore topics such as the key components of the Virtual Wards models adopted, how the Virtual Wards service is integrated at the system level, and the processes for referral, eligibility assessment, and admission.
+• Qualitative interviews with Virtual Ward service and implementation leads to explore topics such as the key components of the Virtual Wards models adopted, how the Virtual Wards service is integrated at the system level, and the processes for referral, eligibility assessment, and admission

 Work Package 2: Understanding patient, carer, and staff experiences of receiving and providing care on Virtual Wards in GM

-• Staff, patient, and carer experiences through interviews.
+• Staff, patient, and carer experiences through interviews

-• How different patients and providers experience Virtual Wards and what being on a Virtual Ward is like through observations in Virtual Ward settings and patients’ homes.
+• How different patients and providers experience Virtual Wards and what being on a Virtual Ward is like through observations in Virtual Ward settings and patients’ homes

 Work Package 3: Assessing clinical, cost and system outcomes of Virtual Wards in GM

-• Safety and clinical effectiveness of Virtual Ward care, and any differences by types of Virtual Ward care.
+• Safety and clinical effectiveness of Virtual Ward care, and any differences by types of Virtual Ward care

-• Assessment of cost.
+• Assessment of cost

-• Impact of the Virtual Wards care model on system-level healthcare utilisation and waiting times.
+• Impact of the Virtual Wards care model on system-level healthcare utilisation and waiting times

 Public and Community Involvement and Engagement

-Who are we working with?
+Who did we work with?

 Contact information: